-Webhooks and Events
+Webhooks and events

 Learn about Trustly event notifications (webhooks) and client-side event listeners